Box wine

 Boxed wine, also known as cask wine, bag-in-box wine, or goon, is any wine that is sold in bag-in-box packaging.
-The wine is stored in a strong, flexible bag made of synthetic plastic films which is held within in a corrugated cardboard box, with a one-way plastic valve for dispensing the wine.
+The wine is stored in a strong, flexible bag made of synthetic plastic films which is held in a corrugated cardboard box, with a one-way plastic valve for dispensing the wine.

 Boxed wine is generally quite affordable.
 In Australia, boxed wine is often the cheapest type of alcohol available at liquor stores.

 However, there are some negative perceptions associated with boxed wine.
 Some consider boxed wine to be lower quality compared to bottled wine, and that its bag-in-box packaging is unsuitable for wine.
 It has also been suggested that there is a socially determined bias against boxed wine.

 History

-The process for packaging "cask wine" (boxed wine) was invented by Thomas Angove, a winemaker from Renmark, South Australia, and patented by his company on April 20, 1964.
+The process for packaging "cask wine" (boxed wine) was invented by Thomas Angove, a winemaker from Renmark, South Australia, and patented by his company on 20 April 1964.
 Polyethylene bladders of one gallon (4.5 litres) were placed in corrugated boxes for retail sale.
 The original design required that the consumer cut the corner off the bladder, pour out the serving of wine, and then reseal it with a special peg.
 This design was based on a product already on the market, a bag in a box used by mechanics to hold and transport battery acid.

 In 1967, Australian inventor Charles Malpas and Penfolds Wines patented a plastic, air-tight tap welded to a metallised bladder, making storage more convenient.
 Modern wine casks use plastic taps which can be exposed by tearing away a perforated panel on the box.
 For the following decades, bag-in-box packaging was primarily preferred by producers of less expensive wines, as they were cheaper to produce and distribute than glass flagons, which served a similar market.